Global-Chem/global-chem/paper.md

 ## GlobalChemExtensions

-To exhibit the wide functionality and uses cases of `GlobalChem` we created an extension tool independent of the Graph Network because it depends on other open source dependencies.
+To exhibit the wide functionality and uses cases of `GlobalChem` we created an extension cheminformatics tool independent of the Graph Network because it depends on other open source dependencies.
 The reasoning behind this was that sometimes users would just want the data and to ease the installation process we concomitantly two different components that work together.
-Some of this functionality is exhibited in `Figure 7` and are follows Radial Analysis, Principal Component Analysis, Database Heartbeat Monitor, and Parallel Coordinate Diagrams.
+Full exhibition of the
+`GlobalChemExtensions` can be found in the `Gitbook` documentation available here (https://sulstice.gitbook.io/globalchem-your-chemical-graph-network/).
+To highlight one functionality is the deep graph network extended into the plotly parallel coordinates plot.
+This gives visibility into deep lexical layered graphs and help aid in organizing sets of chemical data.

+The head node is `GlobalChem` and each subsequent layer is

 # Open Source Software Compliance